Email FacebookTwitterMenu burgerClose thin

 How to Start Thinking About When You Should Retire

-Most guidelines for retirement savings say you should anticipate having to replace about 70-80% of your pre-retirement income.
-This percentage can vary based on your lifestyle and health care needs, so tailor it to your specific situation.
-If you have a family history of longevity and are in good health, you might plan for a longer retirement period, which requires more savings.
+Retirement savings guidelines often recommend that you anticipate a replacement of 70-80% of your pre-retirement income.
+This percentage can vary based on your lifestyle and healthcare needs, so tailor it to your specific situation.
+If you have a family history of longevity and are in good health, you might plan for a longer retirement, which requires more savings.
 While you can begin collecting Social Security as early as age 62, waiting until your full retirement age (typically between 66 and 67) or even until age 70 can increase your monthly benefits.

 Example: Retirement at Age 62 vs. 65